SYNBI-KAIST/MH-DrugMecha/DrugMecha/Description.md

 # DrugMecha: A Knowledge Graph Database of Drug Mechanisms via Text Mining

 ## Overview
-DrugMecha is an ontology-based knowledge graph database designed to capture the mechanisms of drugs through text mining.<br>
+DrugMecha is a knowledge graph database designed to capture the mechanisms of drugs through text mining.<br>
 It integrates various biological entities such as genes, cell lines, tissues, organisms, and biological functions to provide a comprehensive resource for understanding drug actions and their effects.

 ## Table of Contents